-Our Mission is to achieve political equity for Iowa women by recruiting, training, and mentoring women candidates.
-Our hope is that by the 100th anniversary of Woman Suffrage (the year 2020), women will be equally represented in all Iowa political arenas.
+Our Mission is to achieve political equity for Iowa women by recruiting, training, and mentoring female candidates.
+Our hope is that by the 100th anniversary of Women’s Suffrage (the year 2020), women will be equally represented in all Iowa political arenas.

 - Twenty-five women in the Iowa Senate

 - Fifty women in the Iowa House of Representatives

 - One woman Governor GOAL ACHIEVED!

 - One woman in the United States Senate GOAL ACHIEVED!

 - Two women in the United States House of Representatives GOAL ACHIEVED!

 During the 2014 election, one goal was achieved by the election of the first Iowa woman to the U. S. Senate, Senator Joni Ernst.

 In 2016, another goal was achieved when Lt.
 Governor Kim Reynolds became Governor when Governor Terry Branstad was appointed as the United States Ambassador to China.
 Reynolds became Iowa’s first female elected Governor in her own right in 2018.